mark-torres10/personal_website/_ai_workflows/2025-12-05-writing-your-own-prompt-library.md

 4. Document: Is it better?
 Worse?
 Different in ways that matter?

 This gives you real, actionable data about whether the upgrade is worth it for *your* work, not just whether it's better at math competitions.
 It also helps you separate hype from reality and to tune out AI snake oil salesmen and FOMO.

+## Conclusion

+Building your own prompt library isn't just about organizing your prompts, it's about creating a systematic approach to working with AI that becomes a competitive advantage.
+When you own your prompts, you own your workflows.
+When you document what works, you build institutional knowledge.
+When you test new LLMs against your actual use cases, you make informed decisions instead of following hype.

+The best part?
+You don't need fancy tools or technical expertise to start.
+A simple Google Doc or Notion page with your prompts, organized by use case, is enough to begin.
+The key is starting systematically and building over time.

+Most people will continue treating prompts as disposable, copying from others, or jumping to enterprise tools.
+But the ones who build their own prompt libraries will have something their competitors don't: a systematic, proven approach to getting value from AI that's tailored to their specific work.

+Start small.
+Pick one use case, maybe email drafting, or data analysis, or content creation.
+Write a few prompts, test them, document what works, and iterate.
+Over time, you'll have a library that becomes part of how you work, not just a tool you use occasionally.